 The Navy has prepared and submitted a Coastal Consistency Determination to GA DNR Coastal Resources Division April 21, 2023 (Appendix E).

-Draft Environmental Assessment for Homeporting of the Columbia Class Submarine at NSB Kings Bay, Georgia
+The Navy determined the Proposed Action would be consistent to the maximum extent practicable with the enforceable policies of Georgia's Coastal essment for mbia Class Submarine at NSB Kings Bay, Georgia October 202 This page intentionally left blank.